PradnyaBondarde/PradnyaBondarde/README.md

 - 👋 Hi, I’m @PradnyaBondarde
 - 👀 I’m curious about every thing
-- 🌱 I’m currently learning python, C, C++, and java
+- 🌱 I’m involved in python, C, C++, java, machine learning and web development
 - 📫 How to reach me ...